persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 4- Central tendency analysis
 ============================

-New central tendency analysis can be created thanks to:
+A new central tendency analysis can be created in 3 different ways:
   - the context menu of the probabilistic model item

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/probabilisticModelContextMenu.png